ICMBio-CENAP/bufalos/README.md

 Aerial counts (double-count technique) conducted in December 2017 by Elildo Carvalho Jr, Henrique Gonçalves, Iranildo Coutinho and Patricia Pinha.

-**src** folder has the the code for running the analysis
+**src** folder has the code for running the analysis

 **bin** has some functions called by the analysis code

 **data** and **results** have guess what

-To run the codes in your computer, clone the entire repository and go straigth to *Part1-estimate-buffalo-population.R* in src code.
+To run the codes in your computer, clone the entire repository and go straigth to *Part1-estimate-buffalo-population.R* in src folder.

 <img src="results/Fig3 option b.jpeg" title="observed densities" width="500">